A Tight Lower Bound for Non-coherent Index Erasure: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-In Section~\ref{sec:QuantumModel}, we present preliminaries on the quantum query model, with emphasis on state generation problems, including \textsc{Index Erasure}, and the hybrid adversary method.
-In Section~\ref{sec:prelims}, we present preliminaries on the representation theory, particularly focusing on the symmetric group and its action on partial permutations.
-The adversary method requires us to analyze highly symmetric matrices, which are elements of the Bose--Mesner algebra corresponding to the partial permutation scheme.
-In Section \ref{sec:assoc}, we formally define this association scheme, establishing the labeling of various its parameters and computing some of them, as well as addressing its connection to the Johnson scheme.
-With this formalism at our disposal, in Section~\ref{sec:AdvToKrein}, we show that the proof for $\OO(\sqrt{n})$ lower bound on the quantum query complexity of the non-coherent \textsc{Index Erasure} can be reduced to upper bounds on certain Krein parameter of the partial permutation scheme.
+In Section~\ref{sec:QuantumModel}, we present preliminaries on the quantum query model, with emphasis on state generation problems, including \textsc{Index Erasure}, the general adversary method, and the automorphism principle.
+In Section~\ref{sec:prelims}, we present preliminaries on the representation theory, particularly focusing on the symmetric group and its action on injections.
+The automorphism principle of the general adversary method requires us to analyze highly symmetric matrices, which are elements of the Bose--Mesner algebra corresponding to the injection scheme.
+In Section \ref{sec:assoc}, we formally define this association scheme, establishing the labeling of its various parameters and computing some of them, as well as addressing its connection to the Johnson scheme.
+With this formalism at our disposal, in Section~\ref{sec:AdvToKrein}, we show that the proof for the $\Omega(\sqrt{n})$ lower bound on the quantum query complexity of the non-coherent \textsc{Index Erasure} can be reduced to showing upper bounds on certain Krein parameters of the injection scheme.
 Finally, we place the required bounds on these Krein parameters in Section~\ref{sec:MainProof}.
-We defer some proofs and additional results on the partial permutation scheme to the appendix.